 Course outlines for online courses can be found on the CEL website.

-For information on language courses and general registration questions, please contact Katja Czarnecki.
+For information about language courses and general registration questions, please contact Katja Czarnecki.

 Register on Quest.

-Please note that students with prior German/Dutch/Russian/Croatian language knowledge cannot enroll in GER 101, DUTCH 101, RUSS 101, and CROAT 101 respectively.
+Please note that students with prior knowledge in German/Dutch/Russian/Croatian cannot enroll in GER 101, DUTCH 101, RUSS 101, and CROAT 101 respectively.
 These are beginner courses.
-Please contact us with details about your previous experience with the language through study, work, and/or heritage before you enroll into a language course.
+Please contact us with details about your previous experience with the language through study, work, and/or heritage before you enroll in a language course.

-We welcome students from other Canadian universities into our online courses on a Letter of Permission (LoP) basis.
-Please contact us if you would like to take a course in Fall 2020 with us.
+We welcome students from other Canadian universities into our courses on a Letter of Permission (LoP) basis.
+Please contact us if you would like to take a course in Fall 2021 with us.
+The Letter of Permission application deadline is August 6, 2021.

-All Fall 2020 courses will be taught online.
-Fall 2020 courses begin on September 8, 2020 and end on December 7, 2020, with a final assessment period to follow.
+Fall 2021 courses begin on September 8, 2021 and end on December 7, 2021, with a final assessment period to follow.
 For all academic deadlines see the Undergraduate Calendar: http://ugradcalendar.uwaterloo.ca/page/uWaterloo-Calendar-Events-and-Academic-Deadlines

-GER 101: Elementary German I aims to bring German language, culture, and everyday life into the online classroom.
+GER 101: Elementary German 1 aims to bring German language, culture, and everyday life into the classroom.
 Students with little or no prior knowledge are introduced to the structure of German and develop their listening/comprehension, speaking, reading, and writing skills.

 GER 101 is not open to students with native, near-native, or similar advanced ability.
 If you have any prior knowledge of German, please contact the Germanic & Slavic Studies Undergraduate Office for enrollment advice.
-We do offer GER 102, GER 201, GER 202, and GER 334 in Fall 2020 as well.
+We do offer GER 102, GER 201, GER 202, GER 250/GER 350, and GER 331 in Fall 2021 as well.
+Courses offered online and/or remotely with synchronous meetings or on-campus.

-GER 334: Exploring German Literature taught by Prof. Ann Marie Rasmussen.
+GER 331: Exploring the German Language taught by Prof. Emma Betz.

 Pre-requisite: One of GER 211, GER 212, or equivalent knowledge of German (Please contact us to approve an Override form).